skupperproject/skupper/doc/tls/README.md

 credentials is done by the accepting Site.

-- The Skupper controller issues a new client TLS certificate signed by the accepting Site's `skupper-site-ca` CA, and embedds the CA public key into the `ca.crt` field of the client certificate.
+- The Skupper controller issues a new client TLS certificate signed by the accepting Site's `skupper-site-ca` CA, and embeds the CA public key into the `ca.crt` field of the client certificate.
-- The new client certificate is transported to the linking Site, either manually by the user or over https though the AccessToken redemption endpoint.
-It is saved as a Secret, often with a random name prefixed by the accepting site name.
+- The new client certificate is transported to the linking Site, either manually by the user or over https through the AccessToken redemption endpoint.
+It is saved as a Secret, often with a random name based on the accepting site name.
 - This Secret is then referenced in the Link’s spec.tlsCredentials field.
 - The linking Site's routers are configured, and secure connections to